advancedresearch/advancedresearch.github.io/blog/2023-10-07-explaining-agi-safety-risks.md

 ![caterpillar](https://pbs.twimg.com/media/F5XqFvQWIAAvg9b?format=jpg&name=medium)

-Humans as a species is actually very dumb and consume resources to survive and reproduce.
+Humans as a species is actually very dumb and consumes resources to survive and reproduce.

 When I say "dumb" I mean that our kind of intelligence is not like super-focused on achieving goals or to produce an environment that ensures our survival as a species.